BEST INFLUENCER MARKETING PLATFORMS – THE 2017 LIST

 An influencer marketing platform is an online tool or software via app or web browser that allows you to search, contact, negotiate, manage, communicate with the influencers; measure, optimise campaigns and present results.
 Each platform has different pricing options allowing you to choose the best for your needs and budget.
 Some influencer platforms allow you to use the tool for free for a limited time period while others charge a monthly fee.

 BENEFITS OF USING AN INFLUENCER MARKETING PLATFORM

-- You can find influencers, add them to a targeted list of bookmarked profiles and contact them all from one dashboard.
+- Find influencers, add them to a targeted list of bookmarked profiles and contact them all from one dashboard

-- You can filter your influencer search by location, audience size, platform type, topic and to find the perfect fit for your campaign.
+- Filter your influencer search by location, audience size, platform type, topic and to find the perfect fit for your campaign

-- You can also see all of an influencer’s social channels, their bio and a selection of their content so you can get an idea of what they post, and what their style of content is.
+- Easy access to your influencers social channels, their bio and a selection of their content so you can get an idea of what type of content they post

 - The platforms takes hours out of influencer discovery and research, and makes it easy to track and manage collaborations, so you can keep your campaigns organised in one single dashboard.